ballerina-platform/ballerina-distribution/examples/ftp-client-write/ftp_client_write.md

 ::: code ftp_client_write.bal :::

+Run the program by executing the following command.
 The newly-added file will appear in the FTP server.

 ::: out ftp_client_write.out :::